julr/remote-play-together-everything/Readme.md

 This can be set in the game properties in Steam of the game installed earlier or launched directly e.g. via a steam link `steam://rungameid/12345//My Game` or by directly calling Steam e.g. `Steam.exe -applaunch 12345 "My Game"`.\
 Of course `12345` has to be replaces with the id of the game installed earlier.

+## Remarks regarding shared controllers
+It looks like the controller sharing feature is based on xinput.
+This means if the shared game is not using xinput, controllers will probably not work.